Club Officers and Committee Members for 2020/2021

 I moved from rugby to cycling and then into triathlon following one too many injuries.
-Along with my wife, Carla, I’ve been a member of the club for 4 years and love the welcoming atmosphere, whatever your aims.
-Now qualified as one of the coaches I enjoy that aspect as much as taking part in individual events.
+Along with my wife, Carla, I’ve been a member of the club for 7 years and love the welcoming atmosphere, whatever your aims.
 I like where the sport takes you and don’t have a favourite discipline; it’s too difficult to choose when you have to try and compare a Mediterranean sunrise swim, to cycling through Galway, to the challenge of running (crawling) up Ben Nevis.

 I am passionate about the club and the magnificent friendships that have resulted from being a member.
 I am a supporter of everyone at every level on whatever event.
 Usually found zooming around on my bike supporting / heckling club-mates at races, my training can only be described as spontaneous with little time for detailed plans.